yunkunrao/tendermint.com/src/content/intro/getting-started/next-steps.md

 and on a remote Tendermint cluster.

 To learn more about building TMSP applications and integrating with Tendermint, see the <router-link to="/docs/guides/app-development">Developer Guides</router-link>.
+To learn more about running the Tendermint software, see the <router-link to="/docs/guides/using-tendermint">Using Tendermint Guide</router-link>.

 To learn more about Tendermint's various pieces, checkout the <router-link to="/docs">Documentation</router-link>.
 For a deeper dive, see [this thesis](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/9769).